We’ll send you our company updates and latest news. Subscribe for free by completing the form below.

 Mention The Next Step Of Your Application Process

 What’s the next step after the admissions committee accepts your personal statement?
-For many courses, they’ll call you upon for an interview.
+For many courses, they’ll call you up for an interview.
 Go ahead and mention this in your conclusion!

 Write along the lines of “I’m looking forward to dedicating myself to this course, and I would love to receive an invitation for the interview.”